phensley/cldr-engine-website/docs/doc-design-bundles.md

 The accessor builder constructs an object that mirrors our schema's structure, and our `vector1` type generates a function for fetching a specific field value.

-Here is how we use the accessor object for our DSL to fetch the "medium time format" value:
+Here is how we might use the accessor object for our DSL to fetch the "medium time format" value:

 ```typescript
 // The 'timeFormats' object here is a 1-dimensional vector arrow using the